eternality8/TinkerBell/README.md

 ```

 Add `--settings-path` when you want to point at a custom `settings.json` file.

+Use `--enable-subagents` / `--disable-subagents` and `--enable-plot-scaffolding` / `--disable-plot-scaffolding` (or their respective `TINKERBELL_ENABLE_SUBAGENTS` / `TINKERBELL_ENABLE_PLOT_SCAFFOLDING` env vars) to toggle the experimental Phase 4 features without editing the persisted settings; the status bar immediately reflects the active state.

 Precedence is deterministic: **environment variables override CLI flags, which in turn override the values saved via the UI**.
 This matches the debugging workflow where you might hardcode safe defaults, tweak them per-session with CLI overrides, and fall back to environment variables for quick emergency switches (e.g., rotating API keys).